sowmya1408/weatherapp_codingchallenge/README.md

 3. Implement more better UI.

+4. Improve in cross-platform.

-4. I have attempted a test solution for components for the first time but would like to learn more and write good test cases.
+5. I have attempted a test solution for components for the first time but would like to learn more and write good test cases.